Easy to Difficult Bible Trivia Quiz

 While Elisha was working on a project, the head of his ax came loose and fell into the river.

-The ax head miraculously floated to the top and attached itself to the wood.
+Elisha laid the handle on the water's surface, and the ax head miraculously floated to the top and attached itself to the wood.

 2 Kings 6:1-7.